 After four surgeries, more than two months in the hospital, another month in a nursing facility and countless hours of physical therapy, Kate was—and still is today—on the road to recovery.
 Luckily, none of the bullets hit her spine, though one was lodged near it.
-She can use her extremities, though the nerves are damaged in one hand and it’s difficult to bend her thumb.
+She can use her extremities, but the nerves are damaged in one hand and it’s difficult to bend her thumb.

-Kate moved out of the state where she lived with her abuser and in with a family member.
+Kate moved out of the state where she lived with her now-deceased partner and in with a family member.
 Her teenage daughter moved across the country to live with an aunt.
 “We have had a long bumpy road,” she admits.
 Kate’s attending counseling and trying to tell her story to as many people as she can.
 It’s healing, she admits, to say aloud what happened.
 She wants to pursue a degree in counseling and help other survivors of domestic abuse.
 But first, she just wants to be able to live on her own.
-She has anxiety, understandably, and finds it hard to trust people.
+She has anxiety and finds it hard to trust people.

 Still, she says the ordeal has made her stronger.

 “I know how to recognize now what is not a good person.
 I know the signs,” she says.
 She wishes she would have listened to her gut from the start.